Stubborn dark eye circles that do not improve despite adequate sleep?

 To treat both blood vessel congestion and hyperpigmentation, Dr Edwin uses 2 lasers to safely and effectively address both the root causes of Dark Eye Circles.

 Laser 1 – Pro Yellow Vascular Laser constricts and minimizes the appearance of blood vessels under the eye, thereby reducing under-eye discolouration.

 Laser 2 – Spectra Pigmentation Laser reduces hyperpigmentation around the eyes, lightening dark eye circles.

 Many a time, patients have complained that they have underwent laser treatment for dark eye circles, but without success.
 Unfortunately, most are only treated with the pigmentation laser alone which is unable to improve blood vessel congestion and hence, the less than satisfactory results.

-Rejuran I (Eye) is an anti-aging treatment specially focused on rejuvenating the eye area.
+Rejuran I (Eye) is an anti-ageing treatment specially focused on rejuvenating the eye area.
 It contains Polynucleotides (PN) derived from Salmon DNA.

 Studies have shown that PN extracted from salmon DNA is very safe and compatible with human skin.
 PN are DNA fragments that repair damaged skin cells and stimulate collagen production.